 Create a configuration file named example.yml for the AWS service.

-Run the following command to create an empty file named example.yml:
+Run the following command to create an empty file named example.yml.

 touch example.yml

-Run the following command to edit the example.yml file:
+Run the following command to edit the example.yml file.

 vi example.yml

-Edit the example.yml configuration file.
+Configure the example.yml file.

-region: us-east-2 region: us-east-2 metrics: - aws_namespace: AWS/EC2 aws_metric_name: CPUUtilization aws_dimensions: [InstanceId] aws_dimenstion_select: InstanceID: [i-03c0a044201c5****,i-04e5e3be6f194****] aws_statistics: [Maximum] - aws_namespace: AWS/EC2 aws_metric_name: DiskReadOps aws_dimensions: [InstanceId] aws_dimenstion_select: InstanceID: [i-03c0a044201c5****,i-04e5e3be6f194****] aws_statistics: [Maximum] - aws_namespace: AWS/EC2 aws_metric_name: DiskWriteOps aws_dimensions: [InstanceId] aws_dimenstion_select: InstanceID: [i-03c0a044201c5****,i-04e5e3be6f194****] aws_statistics: [Maximum] - aws_namespace: AWS/EC2 aws_metric_name: DiskReadBytes aws_dimensions: [InstanceId] aws_dimenstion_select: InstanceID: [i-03c0a044201c5****,i-04e5e3be6f194****] aws_statistics: [Maximum]Parameter
+region: us-east-2 metrics: - aws_namespace: AWS/EC2 aws_metric_name: CPUUtilization aws_dimensions: [InstanceId] aws_dimenstion_select: InstanceID: [i-03c0a044201c5****,i-04e5e3be6f194****] aws_statistics: [Maximum] - aws_namespace: AWS/EC2 aws_metric_name: DiskReadOps aws_dimensions: [InstanceId] aws_dimenstion_select: InstanceID: [i-03c0a044201c5****,i-04e5e3be6f194****] aws_statistics: [Maximum] - aws_namespace: AWS/EC2 aws_metric_name: DiskWriteOps aws_dimensions: [InstanceId] aws_dimenstion_select: InstanceID: [i-03c0a044201c5****,i-04e5e3be6f194****] aws_statistics: [Maximum] - aws_namespace: AWS/EC2 aws_metric_name: DiskReadBytes aws_dimensions: [InstanceId] aws_dimenstion_select: InstanceID: [i-03c0a044201c5****,i-04e5e3be6f194****] aws_statistics: [Maximum]Parameter

 Description

-regionThe region where the AWS service resides.
+regionThe region where the AWS service runs.

 aws_namespaceThe namespace of the AWS service.

-aws_metric_nameThe metrics for the AWS service.
+aws_metric_nameThe metric for the AWS service.

 wget https://cms-prometheus.oss-cn-hangzhou.aliyuncs.com/aws-cloudwatch/cloudwatch_exporter-0.9.0-jar-with-dependencies.jar

-Run the following command to create the target directory:
+Run the following command to create the target directory.

 mkdir target